c99koder/m5stickc-aerogarden/README.md

 ![HomeAssistant](github/homeassistant.png)

+## Previous Version

+The previous version of this project has been moved to the [UIFlow](/c99koder/m5stickc-aerogarden/tree/UIFlow) branch.

 ## License

 Copyright (C) 2023 Sam Steele.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at